hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/scheduledevent.md

 > **NOTE:** A course must be created before it can be added to a ScheduledEvent.

 ### `creator`
-The administrator who created the ScheduledEvent.
+The name of the user who created the ScheduledEvent.

 ### `description`
 A description of the ScheduledEvent.
-This description is displayed to users when they view the ScheduledEvent.

 ### `end_time`
 The time when the ScheduledEvent ends.
 Used in conjunction with `start_time` to define the time range of the ScheduledEvent.